Introduction Algarve Region

 7. Mexilhoeira Grande

-Mexilhoeira Grande is a civil parish located in the Portimão municipality (concelho), in the Algarve area of southern Portugal.
-In 2011 there were 4,029, people living in 91.15 km².
-Nestled along the banks of the Arade River, Mexilhoeira Grande is a charming village that has preserved its traditional way of life.
+Mexilhoeira Grande is a civil parish in the municipality of Portimão in the Algarve, Portugal.
+As of the 2011 Census, there are 4,029 people living in 98 Census agglomeration (91.15 km²).
+Sitting on the edge of the Arade River, Mexilhoeira Grande is a delightful little village with its way of life rooted deep in tradition.

 8. Gharb al-Andalus